-- Drink 6-8 cups of fluids each day unless your doctor has told you to limit your fluid intake due to some other health problem.
-A cup is 8 ounces of fluid.
-If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).
+- If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).

-- If you are dizzy, get up slowly after sitting or lying down
+- If you are dizzy, get up slowly after sitting or lying.

 Food and Drug Interactions

-When to Call the Doctorright away if you have any of these symptoms and/or any new or unusual symptoms:
+Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

-- Fever of 100.5 F (38 C) or higher
+- Fever of 100.4° F (38° C) or higher

 - Feeling dizzy or lightheaded

 - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines

 - Pregnancy warning: It is not known if this drug may harm an unborn child.
-For this reason, be sure to talk with your doctor if you are pregnant or planning to become pregnant while getting this drug.
+For this reason, be sure to talk with your doctor if you are pregnant or planning to become pregnant while receiving this drug.